kallaics/gitops-demo/README.md

     1. Expose the LoadBalancer IP (minikube works different then the normal Kubernetes)

-        Get the exisiting services in `nginx` namespace
+        Get the existing services in `nginx` namespace

         ```bash
         kubectl get svc -n nginx